By Santi — Head Van Engineer, 2025-12-04

 Spotting inconsistent or missing paperwork (red flags and verification steps)

-Red flags include service invoices without VINs, long gaps in recorded maintenance, and invoices that look photocopied or generic.
-Verify by contacting listed shops (phone numbers on invoices), cross‑checking mileage progression on receipts, and confirming entries on a VIN report.
+Red flags include service bills without VINs, long gaps in logged upkeep, and bills that look copied or plain.
+Check by calling listed shops (phone numbers on bills), double-checking mileage changes on receipts, and verifying entries on a VIN report.

 On‑site exterior & chassis checklist